mojimoon/brotato/README.md

 **If you find it helpful, please consider giving it a star on [GitHub](https://github.com/mojimoon/brotato)!** If you would like to contribute or have any suggestions, please feel free to open an issue or a pull request.

+**We recommend reading the detailed explanation of Brotato's weapon cooldown mechanics for accurate calculations [here](docs/Brotato-weapon-cooldown-en.md).**

 ## Future Plans

 * Add enemy information and per-wave stats.